Joint session: Belgium

 The Chamber of Representatives and the Senate convene as United Chambers (Verenigde Kamers; Chambres réunies; Vereinigten Kammern) to swear the King into office, as stipulated by article 91 of the Constitution.

 Canada

 The Canadian government procedure is called a joint address, with the members of the House of Commons attending the Senate as guests.
 There is no procedure in Canada for both chambers of the Parliament to sit in a true joint session.

 Various government agencies and non-governmental organizations may also meet jointly to handle problems which each of the involved parties has a stake in.

 France

-The Congress of France is an assembly of both houses of the French Parliament, convened at the Palace of Versailles, which can approve certain amendments to the constitution by a three-fifths majority of all members.
+The Congress of the French Parliament is an assembly of both houses of the French Parliament, convened at the Palace of Versailles, which can approve certain amendments to the constitution by a three-fifths majority of all members.
 Since 2008, the Congress may also be convened to hear an address from the President of the Republic.